TomNicholas/Python-for-Scientists/README.md

 * As soon as you start writing your own analysis functions, test they're correct with unit tests written with `pytest`.
 * Analyse your data interactively with `ipython`, and record your work in a `Jupyter notebook`.
 * Plot your results with `holoviews`.

+---

+## Data visualisation tips

+* ["Friends don't let friends make bad graphs"](https://github.com/cxli233/FriendsDontLetFriends) - A collection of useful tips on why certain types of publication figures are very misleading, illustrated with examples of the problem and what to do instead.